umich-cphds/createUKBphenome/README.md

 # createUKBphenome

 ## Basic concepts
-1. Collect all ICD code / PheWAS code mapping tables (https://phewascatalog.org/phecodes and https://phewascatalog.org/phecodes_icd10)
+1. ICD code / PheWAS code mapping from phewascatalog (https://phewascatalog.org/phecodes and https://phewascatalog.org/phecodes_icd10)
-2. Collect information about PheWAS codes and their inclusion / exclusion filters
+2. Collection of information about PheWAS codes and their inclusion / exclusion filters
-3. Collect and harmonize all official ICD codes from UKB and map them to phecodes
+3. Collection and harmonization of ICD codes from UKB
-4. Extract all ICD codes from the available fields in your UKB baskets
+4. Extraction of all ICD codes from the available fields in your UKB baskets
-5. Generate a phenome: case control study for each phecode
+5. Generatation of a phenome: case control study for each phecode

 ## Required R libraries
 - data.table